cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 {% endhighlight %}

 To validate this installation, point your web browser to the manager IP address (port 80).
-You should see Cloudify's Web UI (if you're using the commercial version).
+If you're using the commercial version, you should see Cloudify's Web UI.
 At this point there's nothing much to see since you haven't uploaded any blueprints yet.

 When the command is done executing, you'll have an operational Cloudify manager on the desired provider.
 You may verify this by making a *status* call.

+Note that if you're using the commercial version, the Web UI should appear as a running service in the output.

 An example output:

 {% highlight sh %}